JetBrains/intellij-sdk-docs/topics/ui/text/writing_short.md

 More examples:

 ![](first-time-auto-insert.png)
-*Before: The title can be read as “Auto-insert when only one checkbox is on” making you ask how does it work when both checkboxes are on.
+*Before: The title can be read as "Auto-insert when only one checkbox is on" making you ask how does it work when both checkboxes are on.
 After: Replacing choice with completion option makes the title unambiguous.*

 ![](first-time-smart-keys.png)
 *Before: What do smart Home and End keys do?
 What do they do if they are not smart?
 After: Added text explains what the options do so that the reader can make an informed choice.*